Final report for FNC19-1186

 Table 1: Return on Investment per Advertising Method

-Time Spent: Besides the time it took to learn Google Ads and all the terms that went along with, we also had to learn about Google Analytics and how to use it to understand and track the new traffic we created from Google Ads.
+Time Spent: Besides the time it took to learn Google Ads and all the terms that went along with this platform, we also had to learn about Google Analytics and how to use it to understand and track the new traffic we created from Google Ads.
 We also took a LinkedIn Learning course on Google Analytics.
 This course teaches you how to set up your account, set up conversions for Google Analytics to track, and how to understand the reports available to you in Google Analytics.
 There was a considerable amount of time spent on just learning how to use these services before implementation.

 Advertising Length: In future cases, we recommend a longer testing period.
 As stated above, it takes about three months to really get a feel for your target audience, and this likely had an effect on our results.